stuhlmueller/gpt.el/README.md

 ## License

 gpt.el is licensed under the MIT License.
-See LICENSE for details.
+See [LICENSE.md](LICENSE.md) for details.